microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Test-EntraScript.md

 Get-ChildItem -Path \\contoso.com\it\code -Recurse -Filter *.ps1 | Test-EntraScript
 ```

-Returns a list of all scripts that would not run under the Microsoft.Graph.Entra module, listing each issue with line and code.
+Returns a list of all scripts that wouldn't run under the Microsoft.Graph.Entra module, listing each issue with line and code.

 ## Parameters

 ### -Path

-Path to the script file(s) to scan.
+Path to one or more script files to scan.
 Or name of the content, when also specifying -Content

 ```yaml